dyozie/greenplum-for-kubernetes/doc/markdown/prepare-minikube.md

 # Minikube

-This section describes the software and configuration necessary to run <%=vars.product_name %> in Minikube.
+This section describes the software and configuration necessary to run {{#include ./product_name.md}} in Minikube.
 Using Minikube offers a quick way to demonstrate Greenplum on your local system.

 ## <a id="softwarereq"></a>Required Software

-To deploy <%=vars.product_name %> on Minikube, you require the following software:
+To deploy {{#include ./product_name.md}} on Minikube, you require the following software:

 <%=partial 'partials/prerequisites-common' %>